 Sanlitun Store 2: 1 Sanlitun Beixiaojie, Chaoyang District.

-8. Try to explain about the disease to the doctor.
+8. Try to explain the disease to the doctor

-Celiac disease often have symptoms such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back after meals.
+Celiac disease often has symptoms such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back after meals.
 As it is less common than in the US and Europe, Chinese doctors can easily misdiagnose it as a heart attack.
 When you experience similar symptoms, you should doubt whether it's from gluten sensitivity.
-After getting to the hospital, try to explain your disease to the doctor: I have celiac disease (乳糜泻: rǔmíxiè).
+After getting to the hospital, try to explain your disease to the doctor: I have celiac disease.

-Finally, be adventurous, do not let celiac disease detain your footstep to China - just make sure you are prepared.
+Finally, be adventurous, do not let celiac disease detain your footstep in China - just make sure you are prepared.
 There is so much to see and to do!
-Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, the Bund in Shanghai, and then plan a great gluten free feast on your return home.
+Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, and the Bund in Shanghai, and then plan a great gluten-free feast on your return home.

 Planning to travel to China?
 Let us tailor-make a tour for you.
 You will have the freedom to choose restaurants where you can order dishes that are cooked separately just for you.
-Feel free to write to us directly for any questions about travelling in China: email@example.com.
-Help more celiac travelers have a big trip in China by a click of "share" this article with others.
+Feel free to write to us directly with any questions about traveling in China: email@example.com.